X

 David Festa - Fantasy Baseball Rankings, MLB Draft Sleepers, Waiver Wire Pickups

-Andy looks at five sneaky fantasy baseball waiver wire pickups for starting pitchers in Week 12 (2025) on hot streaks, and sees if they can sustain their success.
+Andy looks at four sneaky fantasy baseball waiver wire pickups for starting pitchers in Week 12 (2025) on hot streaks, and sees if they can sustain their success.

 As we enter the halfway point of June, we have nearly three months of data to analyze.
-Through the first half of the season, we have seen several starting pitchers surpass expectations and emerge as viable starting options in all formats.
+Through the first half of the season, several starting pitchers have exceeded expectations and emerged as viable starting options in all formats.

 This week, we will do a deep dive on four starting pitchers who sit under the 25% rostership mark on Yahoo! who have begun to enjoy some previous success.
 While these starting pitchers may not have the strongest track record, they could be worth a look given their recent production.